6 Fascinating Bird Facts About Wild Turkeys

-Gobble up interesting tidbits about the wild turkey bird, including how fast these birds can fly and if turkeys hold spiritual meaning.
+Gobble up interesting tidbits about the wild turkey bird, including how fast wild turkeys can fly and if turkeys hold spiritual meaning.

 Bnbbyc17 Wayne Skenandore, wild turkey birdCourtesy Wayne Skenandore